 Owned by the SoClutch Group (Clutch, Concrete Cowboy), The Sporting Club just debuted its first location in Houston and is now bringing the concept to Dallas’ Deep Ellum neighborhood in February.
 The sprawling space will feature distinct areas for dining, drinks, and private events (BLÜM at the Sporting Club is a part of the space as well).
 Designed by Coeval Studio (Xaman Café, Krio), the ambitious concept includes a large, outdoor patio and games like pool, ping pong, and foosball.
 The menu will be a combination of Italian and Southern comfort food with pizzas, salads, and more.

-Cry Wolf (Opening in February)
+Cry Wolf (Opening TBA)

 4422 Gaston Avenue, East Dallas